ikido/kilometric/README.md

   kilometric stop

 - after that we should employ multithreading, so that processing of reach event happens on a separate thread

+TODO:

+- Add method_missing to catch non-existent DSL verbs
+- Add current timestamp if no _type option was passed to KiloMetric::API#event
+- Allow to fetch data from multiple gauges with KiloMetric::API#fetch_gauge_values

+Requirements:

+- Ruby 1.9.3, due to Celluloid it is preferred to use Rubini.us or Jruby interpreters instead of vanilla MRI/